easwari21/Diabetic-Retinopathy/README.md

 # Diabetic Retinopathy Detection Using Convolutional Neural Networks (CNN)

-An automated system designed to detect Diabetic Retinopathy from retinal fundus images using deep learning, aimed at supporting early diagnosis and reducing preventable vision loss.
+As imple automated system designed to detect Diabetic Retinopathy from retinal fundus images using deep learning, aimed at supporting early diagnosis and reducing preventable vision loss.

 ## About